Features

 • 10 rules per board, for accounts with up to 5 members

-During the free trial period you can define up to five automations on each board.
+During the free trial period you can define up to 5 automation rules on each board.

 Can I use file attachments?